top of page

 Sophie Dunster started Gung Ho to get people talking about important issues through the conversations we have about our wardrobes.

-She designs sustainable, adaptable clothing in her studio in a shipping container in Battersea.
-The fabrics are printed in Gloucestershire and each item is made locally in London, supporting small businesses.
-Each design is based on colourful prints packed with meaning around a particular issue.
-And every piece is a conversation starter - walking artworks that get people talking about their passions.
+She designed sustainable, adaptable clothing in her studio in a shipping container in Battersea until 2023 when the decision was made to cease production, amidst increased cost of living and production costs.
+Whilst in production, Gung Ho's fabrics were printed in Gloucestershire and each item made locally in London, supporting small businesses.
+Each design was based on colourful prints packed with meaning around a particular issue.
+And every piece a conversation starter - walking artworks to get people talking about their passions.

 We met Sophie during her 2019 Food for Thought campaign addressing the impact food has on our planet.
 Chantelle went to try something on and found out that Sophie was booked into Tredwells later that week.
 They became friends, joining forces to lead educational supper clubs.
 Since then, we’ve been lucky to have Sophie design and make the uniforms for Tredwells, All’s Well, and now Apricity.